 Around that time, I joined the Waltham Forest Stanza Group, now Forest Poets, and when someone picked a word at random for us to use as the title of a poem, I managed to dredge up a childhood memory and write Crusaders.
 After slipping on a banana skin in Walthamstow Market, I wrote a poem for Ian, Without Whom.
 I then retired from full-time work and after an extended trip to Australia and New Zealand, my creative energy over the next few years was taken up with choirs and SingawayE17.

 A request from my daughter, Jenny, to write a poem for her wedding in 2019 has got me going again.
-And an invitation from the Forest Poets to read at their Open Mic in the Walthamstow Garden Party encouraged me to finish off a poem I’d started a few years earlier when I was watching Families on a Beach in Cornwall.
-I recently read, and enjoyed Vikram Seth’s Golden Gate – a whole novel written in what’s known as the Onegin Petrameter, and I’m using this to frame a narrative poem following the recent death of my son’s father.
-Watch this space!
+And an invitation from the Forest Poets to read at their Open Mic in the Walthamstow Garden Party encouraged me to finish off a poem I’d started a few years earlier when I was watching Families on a Beach in Cornwall (see below).
+Books on "How to write poetry" often tell you to start by imitating the styles of other poets before you develop your own voice.
+I feel I'm only just beginning to discover what fun it can be to attempt this kind of imitation and I'm probably too old to worry about developing a style of my own!
+For example, I recently read, and enjoyed Vikram Seth’s Golden Gate – a whole novel written in what’s known as the Onegin Petrameter, and I’ve used this to frame a narrative poem in 11 sonnet-length stanzas, Free School Camp, following the recent death of my son’s father.
+Now I hope I may be on a roll - so watch this space!

 Families on the beach